 The online version, known as Grove Music Online, has additional articles and updated articles and can be searched.
 The homepage for it is Oxford Music Online, which also has other reference works published by Oxford University Press.
 To restrict your search to Grove Music Online, check the box in the upper right corner of the window.

 For fun, look up the articles on your teachers in The New Grove Dictionary or in Grove Music Online.
-Some of the online articles have been updated in the last ten years, but others (like the article on Prof. Burkholder) have not; in those cases, both the article and the bibliography will be out of date, and you will have to search in other sources for more recent information.
+Some of the online articles have been updated in the last fifteen years, but others (like the article on Prof. Burkholder) have not; in those cases, both the article and the bibliography will be out of date, and you will have to search in other sources for more recent information.

 Reference ML100 .B68